Beach Hazards Statement issued for Door, Kewaunee, Manitowoc by NWS - News Break

 Beach Hazards Statement issued for Door, Kewaunee, Manitowoc by NWS

-Effective: 2021-06-23 21:40:00 CDT Expires: 2021-06-25 01:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid strong currents and hazardous swimming conditions.
-Stay away from dangerous areas like piers and breakwalls.
-Target Area: Door; Kewaunee; Manitowoc BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH LATE THURSDAY NIGHT * WHAT...High waves of 3 to 6 feet, strong currents, and dangerous swimming conditions can be expected. * WHERE...Beaches along Lake Michigan in Door, Kewaunee and Manitowoc Counties. * WHEN...Through late Thursday night. * IMPACTS...The large waves could be accompanied by rip currents, which will make swimming very dangerous. * ADDITIONAL DETAILS...Several beaches that will be most susceptible to the dangerous swimming conditions include Beaches of Door County including Rock Island State Beach, Baileys Harbor beaches, and Whitefish Dunes Beach.
-Beaches of Kewaunee County including Crescent Beach and City of Kewaunee Beach.
-Beaches of Manitowoc County including Point Beach, Neshotah Beach, and Red Arrow Beach.alerts.weather.gov
+Effective: 2021-06-23 10:09:00 CDT Expires: 2021-06-25 01:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Door; Kewaunee; Manitowoc BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH LATE THURSDAY NIGHT * WHAT...High waves building to 5 to 8 feet, strong currents, and dangerous swimming conditions can be expected. * WHERE...Beaches along Lake Michigan in Door, Kewaunee and Manitowoc Counties. * WHEN...Thru late Thursday night. * IMPACTS...The large waves could be accompanied by rip currents, which will make swimming very dangerous.alerts.weather.gov